Wall Street keeps an eye on Amazon's sales tax hit

 Sales growth in California for merchants who sold their goods via Amazon lagged growth in the rest of the country after the company began collecting state sales tax there on September 15, according to an analysis by e-commerce firm ChannelAdvisor.

-And Best Buy Co (BBY.N), Amazon's arch-rival in high-priced consumer electronics, saw holiday online sales increase in the three states where Amazon started collecting sales tax: California, Texas, and Pennsylvania.
+And Best Buy Co, Amazon's arch-rival in high-priced consumer electronics, saw holiday online sales increase in the three states where Amazon started collecting sales tax: California, Texas, and Pennsylvania.

 "There was a little softness in states where Amazon is now collecting sales tax," said R.J.
 Hottovy, a Morningstar analyst.
 "It levels the playing field for brick-and-mortar retailers."